The El Dorado: Towers

 Above the 17th story rise the towers, which are largely clad in tan brick.
 On Central Park West, the towers are each six bays wide, though the four middle bays have brown-brick spandrels; the other elevations of the towers are decorated similarly.
-There are terracotta balconies at the 26th story facing Central Park West.
+There are terracotta balconies on the 26th story facing Central Park West.
 The windows on the 27th and 28th stories are decorated with terracotta panels.
 The corners of each tower are set back slightly above the 27th story, and the remainder of each tower is set back above the 28th story.
 The top two stories of each tower are penthouse apartments.
 However, only the south tower's top is habitable, featuring a two-floor, dual-terraced penthouse.
 The top of the north tower houses a water tank, but the floors beneath are habitable.

 The top of each tower contains finials above the 30th story, giving the pinnacles a stepped profile.
 According to Robert A. M. Stern, the pinnacles are shaped like belfries, which can be seen from Fifth Avenue across Central Park.
 Roth was responsible for the painted metal finials.
 The pinnacles were visible from New Jersey to the west, Long Island to the east, and Westchester to the north.